-Senior level capstone course required of all Art majors and Teacher Certification majors in art.
+Senior level capstone course required of all art majors.
 Development of a thematically cohesive exhibition in the student's chosen media.
 Documentation, criticism, and presentation will be covered.
-Student must enroll in this course during the fall semester of their final year.
-Students with the Graphic Design concentration complete senior level Student Design Group project with a faculty mentor who serves as consultant and evaluator.
+Students must enroll in this course during the fall semester of their final year.
+Students with the graphic design concentration complete senior level student design group project with a faculty mentor who serves as consultant and evaluator.
 Fulfills a general education practicum requirement.
 Prerequisite: ART 407.